Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/eigen.md

 discover them in the context of the determinant (reviewed below) but this method is not practical for size >3 matrices.
 Therefore, I had to skip ahead to quickly implement the algorithms for finding eigenvalues (and the corresponding eigenvectors).
+At present the methods cannot handle complex numbers, and so should be used for symmetric and triangular real matrices (since they always real eigenvalues).
 This means I don't have a deep understanding of how these algorithms work so I'll postpone the usual description of how the code works until later, and instead focus on what I understand theoretically.</p>